What is the Neurocritical Care Program?

 - Traumatic brain injury

-We use the latest technology to monitor, measure and help us understand what is happening in your child’s brain so we can prevent new issues and treat their condition.
+We use the latest technology to keep a careful watch on your child.
+We monitor, measure and make pictures of what’s happening in and around their brain.
+This helps us prevent new issues and treat their condition.

 - MRI (magnetic resonance imaging)